guanjiecheng/nodebb-f24-the-turtles/UserGuide.md

 ### 3. Why the Tests Are Sufficient
 - **Coverage Justification**:
 I believe the tests are sufficient for covering the changes because they address the key behaviors related to the "resolved" field:
-- The first test checks that when a topic is initially created, the "resolved" field is undefined.
+   - The [first test](https://github.com/CMU-313/nodebb-f24-the-turtles/blob/f24/test/topics.js#L335-L369) checks that when a topic is initially created, the "resolved" field is undefined.
 This ensures that no unintended default values are assigned to the field during topic creation, which aligns with the expected functionality.
-- The second test verifies that the system correctly allows marking a topic as resolved by setting the "resolved" field to 1.
+   - The [second test](https://github.com/CMU-313/nodebb-f24-the-turtles/blob/f24/test/topics.js#L335-L369) verifies that the system correctly allows marking a topic as resolved by setting the "resolved" field to 1.
 It ensures that the update mechanism works as intended and that the field can be retrieved with the correct value after the change is made.
-- The tests in line 910-932 cover both the creation of a new topic and updating its "resolved" status.
+   - The tests in line [1039-1060](https://github.com/CMU-313/nodebb-f24-the-turtles/blob/f24/test/topics.js#L1039-L1060) cover both the creation of a new topic and updating its "resolved" status.
 They validate the core functionality of marking topics as resolved and ensure the changes work end-to-end.
 The state is checked after the update, confirming correct behavior.

 ---